MarB-T/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-5-print_comb2.py: Prints numbers 00-99 separated by comma and space 6-print_comb3.py: Prints all possible combinations of two digits without repetition 7-islower.py: Function to check if pass character is lowercase
+5-print_comb2.py: Prints numbers 00-99 separated by comma and space 6-print_comb3.py: Prints all possible combinations of two digits without repetition 7-islower.py: Function to check if pass character is lowercase 8-uppercase.py: Fuction that prints a string in uppercase followed by new line